-ELE 117 Industrial Controls
+Industrial Controls

 The purpose of this course is to teach the student to develop and analyze control circuits for motor drive applications.
 The control design will meet the needs of the particular installation.
-This course will include a review of basic motor control circuit requirements and culminate with the student designing a control circuit.
-Maintennance of control circuit components will also be covered.
+This course will include a review of basic motor control circuit requirements and culminate with the student designing a control circuit based on the requirements of the circuit.
+Maintenance of control circuit components will also be covered.